mongodb/specifications/source/unified-test-format/unified-test-format.rst

-  The client entity SHOULD specify false for `useMultipleMongoses <entity_client_useMultipleMongoses_>`_ if this operation could be executed on a sharded topology (according to `runOn`_ or `test.runOn <test_runOn_>`_).
+  The client entity SHOULD specify false for `useMultipleMongoses <entity_client_useMultipleMongoses_>`_ if this operation could be executed on a sharded topology (according to `runOnRequirements`_ or `test.runOnRequirements <test_runOnRequirements_>`_).
 This is advised because server selection rules for mongos could lead to unpredictable behavior if different servers were selected for configuring the fail point and executing subsequent operations.

 When executing this operation, the test runner MUST keep a record of the fail point so that it can be disabled after the test.
 The test runner MUST also